 Don’t forget your insurance

 You’ll need to review all your insurance information for several reasons.
 If you’ve bought and sold, your new home may need to be insured for more or less depending on your home’s size and age, which could be saving you on your repayments if you’re downsizing.
 Secondly, you don’t want to be billed for insurance you’re not using and check on your contents insurance.
-In the case you have more or less contents than when you started your policy your policy could change.
+In the case you have more or less contents than when you started your policy as your policy could change.
 It’s easy to acquire more furniture or inherit expensive items that may need to be re-thought in your content’s insurance over the years.

 Moving can seem daunting, but at The Removals Group, we have your best interests at heart to help you with every aspect of the moving stage.
 Call us today to enquire about all of your moving and packing services.